apache/echarts-doc/en/option/partial/axisPointer-common.md

 #${prefix} value(number) = null

 current value.
-When using [axisPointer.handle](xAxisPointer.handle), `value` can be set to define the initail position of axisPointer.
+When using [axisPointer.handle](xAxisPointer.handle), `value` can be set to define the initial position of axisPointer.

 #${prefix} status(boolean)